We have been lending a hand to farmers for over 200 years

-I’m a 4th generation dairy farmer, and I have been milking here on my current farm for about 25 years.
+I’m a fourth generation dairy farmer and I have been milking here on my current farm for about 25 years.
 In mid-2018 I discovered that one of my milk vats had ruptured.
 There was too much pressure in the vessel and the vat started to leak.

 I certainly was surprised it was leaking, I had never experienced that before.
 It was such a unique claim, that model vat has a good reputation.
 The real worry was a potential crack in the metal which may result in

 It was good to know I was covered.

 Had I not taken out this cover, I would have had to take out a loan for another VAT, a considerable expense.
 Particularly with the pressures of the current drought, I was very relieved to have this covered.

 What is different about Achmea’s approach to insurance is that I got better coverage across a wider range to cover that ‘once-in-a-life-time claim’, and with our higher excess it makes our premiums cheaper.
 Achmea certainly is more competitively priced compared to the opposition, whom I had been insured with for more than 20 years.

 Through Rabobank, I had known [local Achmea Risk Specialist] Allan for several years.
 It’s a relationship I value, so I said ‘Allan, sure come over to the farm and give us a quote’.

 Allan is a fair dinkum guy, you can trust what he says.

 In conversations talking about insurance, I have always recommended Achmea and given Allan’s number, so they can see for themselves.

 Most farmers choose to deal with people they find trustworthy, confident and you have that rapport with.
 Life and business are about relationships.
 It absolutely is your choice and I chose to do business with Allan Cowan.